-Gene trees reflect the ancestry of genes within populations.
+Gene trees reflect the ancestral relationship of sampled gene copies.

 The relationship between populations is given by the population tree.
+As with pedigrees, the population tree reflects the relationship between populations that is shared by all individuals.

 In phylogenetics it is usually assumed that the gene tree reflects the population/species tree.